Becoming a U.S. citizen is a tough and rewarding process. It takes hours of research and requires a lot of time and energy.

 The English test has three components: reading, writing and speaking.
 The civics test covers important U.S. history and government topics.
 Keep reading to learn the most common citizenship interview questions and what to expect from the exam.

-Once your application for citizenship has been processed, you will be sent a notice via mail telling you when and where to appear for your interview.
+Once your application for citizenship has been processed, you will be sent a notice via mail telling you when and where to appear for your interview in North Carolina.
 Make sure you remember this information because you will NOT receive a reminder.

 To make sure you feel as relaxed as possible, arrive 30 minutes before your interview.
+Traffic in and around North Carolina can be unpredictable.
 The last thing you want to do is stroll into your interview feeling frazzled and rushed.
 Give yourself time to find the proper office, use the restroom and subdue your anxiety.

 Once you have arrived for your interview, you will be asked to take an oath and present your identification and any other requested documentation.
 Next, you will be interviewed by a USCIS officer, who will be listening for evidence that you speak and understand English.

-Examples of Questions You May See the Citizenship Test
+Examples of Questions You May See on the Citizenship Test

 After the interview, you will take a US History, Civics and Reading Test.
 In order to pass this exam, you must be able to read, write and speak fluently in English.